yjs/y-redis/README.md

 ### Components

-The y-redis **server component** is responsible for accepting websocket-connections and distributing the updates on redis.
+The y-redis **server component** (`/bin/server.js`) is responsible for accepting websocket-connections and distributing the updates on redis.

-The separate y-redis **worker component** is responsible for extracting data from the redis cache to a persistent database like S3 or Postgres.
+The separate y-redis **worker component** (`/bin/worker.js`) is responsible for extracting data from the redis cache to a persistent database like S3 or Postgres.
 Once the data is persisted, the worker component cleans up stale data in redis.

 You are responsible for providing a REST backend that y-redis will call to check whether a specific client (authenticated via a JWT token) has access to a specific room / document.
+An example server can be found in `/bin/auth-server-example.js`

 ## Professional support